-Emulate inaugurated a new headquarters and laboratory at Drydock Avenue in Seaport District, Boston, in February 2016.
+US-based pharmaceutical company Emulate inaugurated a new headquarters and laboratory in Seaport District in Boston, Massachusetts, in February 2016.

-The new facility, located in the existing innovation and design building, will be used as headquarters and for support of commercial activities, product development, and collaborative research programmes for the company’s proprietary organs-on-chips technology.
+Located in Emulate’s existing innovation and design building, the facility will be used as the company’s headquarters and to support commercial activities, product development and collaborative research programmes for its proprietary organs-on-chips technology.

-The proprietary technology helps to predict the potential efficacy and safety of drug candidates, and improves the drug development process.
+This proprietary technology is designed to help predict the potential efficacy and safety of drug candidates and improve the drug development process.

-The facility will accommodate 40 employees and can be expanded for 85 employees in the future.
-Facility construction began in 2014 and was completed within 18 months.
+The facility will accommodate 40 employees and can be expanded to house 85 employees in the future.
+Construction of the facility began in 2014 and was completed within 18 months.
 It was opened for commercial operations in February 2016.

-The headquarters, located in an eight-storey building, has more than 20,000ft² of total floor space.
-It is expected to provide the next stage of evolution as Emulate moves towards the industry launch of its proprietary organ-chips within an automated human emulation system.
+The headquarters is situated in an eight-storey building and has more than 20,000ft² of total floor space.
+It is expected to provide the next stage of evolution as Emulate moves towards the industry launch of its proprietary organ-chips technology within an automated human emulation system.

-The headquarters will facilitate collaboration in Boston’s biotechnology hub of pharmaceutical and biotech companies by offering organs-on-chips technology.
+The facility is intended to encourage collaboration in Boston’s biotechnology hub of pharmaceutical and biotech companies by offering organs-on-chips technology.

-Organs-on-chips technology, developed by Emulate, is a new automated living human emulation system that knows the inner workings of human biology by providing researchers ways to assess human responses with greater precision and detail.
+Organs-on-chips technology is a new automated living human emulation system developed by Emulate.
+The technology knows the inner workings of human biology by providing researchers with ways to assess human responses with greater precision and detail.

-An organ-chip the size of a USB memory stick made for the lung, liver, brain or kidney, contains tiny hollow channels lined with numerous living human cells and tissues.
+An organ chip the size of a USB memory stick is made for the lung, liver, brain or kidney, containing tiny hollow channels lined with numerous living human cells and tissues.

-The company produces a range of products based on the organs-on-chips technology, including lung chip, liver chip, intestine chip, kidney chip and brain chip.
+Emulate produces a range of products based on the organs-on-chips technology, including lung chips, liver chips, intestine chips, kidney chips and brain chips.
 The chips are comprised of micro-engineered environments lined with living human cells and tissues.

-Local industry collaborators for Emulate include Johnson & Johnson Innovation Centre, Merck and academic researchers at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+Local industry collaborators for Emulate include the Johnson and Johnson Innovation Centre, Merck, and academic researchers at the Wyss Institute for Biologically Inspired Engineering at Harvard University.

-The company’s human emulation system sets a new standard for recreating true-to-life human biology, which is being used to advance product innovation, design and safety across various applications, including drug development, agriculture, cosmetics, chemical-based consumer products and personalised health.
+The company claims its human emulation system sets a new standard for recreating true-to-life human biology, which is being used to advance product innovation, design and safety across various applications.

 Emulate holds an exclusive license from Harvard University to a broad intellectual property portfolio for the organ-chips technology and related systems worldwide.